The League of Extraordinary Gentlemen: Black Dossier: Background and format

 Originally referred to as The Dark Dossier during early announcements of its existence, The League of Extraordinary Gentlemen: Black Dossier differs from the other regular volumes, as it is a self-contained graphic novel designed to be a "sourcebook" for the series.
 While the first two volumes included prose stories as backup features, the majority of Black Dossier consists of non-comic pieces, taking the form of prose stories, letters, maps, guidebooks, magazines and even a lost Shakespeare folio.
-Also included is a 'Tijuana Bible' insert and a 3-D section complete with custom glasses.
-However, these prose pieces and inserts are framed by a comic story, in which Mina Harker and Allan Quatermain obtain the Black Dossier itself and are then pursued by government forces.
+Also included is a 'Tijuana bible' insert that adapts George Orwell's novel Nineteen Eighty-Four and a 3-D section complete with custom glasses, but these prose pieces and inserts are framed by a comic story, in which Mina Harker and Allan Quatermain obtain the Black Dossier itself and are then pursued by government forces.

 All illustrations are done by Kevin O'Neill, the artist on the first two volumes.
 Alan Moore also recorded a vinyl record of him singing an original song that would be released with the book, but DC did not include it.

-After many changed shipping dates, the Absolute Edition was released with no vinyl record, no script/sketch companion book (something that had shipped with Absolute "League" volumes 1 & 2), and a price point of $99 – $24 higher than the two previous Absolute "League" volumes.
+After many changed shipping dates, the Absolute Edition was released with no vinyl record, no script/sketch companion book (something that had shipped with Absolute "League" volumes 1 & 2), and a price point of $99, $24 higher than the two previous Absolute League volumes.

 Bill Oakley died halfway through designing the book, so the last half was designed by Todd Klein.
 The book is dedicated to Oakley's memory.

 The vinyl record was eventually produced in the UK.